Ask us a question

 Students benefit from a cutting-edge curriculum, hands-on experience, and access to a network of industry professionals.
 This programme not only equips you with the skills to tackle air pollution challenges but also enhances your career prospects in the environmental sector, making you a highly sought-after professional globally.

-for Geography and Environmental Sciences (QS World Rankings by Subject 2024)
+in the UK for Geography and Environmental Sciences

 The course comprises of a number of modules, and represents 120 credits in total.
 The research component of the course comprises an individual research project into an area of the students' choice (60 credits).